Matrix organization: types, pros, cons & examples guide

 Summary

 A hierarchical organizational chart has the chief executive officer at the top.
 The chief operating officer and the chief financial officer are right below them.
-Department managers then branch off from the top leadership roles, with project managers branching off from there.
+Department managers branch off from the top leadership roles, and project managers branch off from them.

 A matrix organization differs from this classic structure since team members report to both a project manager and a department lead.
-In the guide below, we’ll discuss what a matrix organization is and how you can use one for complex projects.
+In this guide, we'll discuss what a matrix organization is, explore the different types of matrix structures, weigh the advantages and disadvantages, and share real-world examples to help you decide if this structure is right for your team.

 Learn how to build an AI-powered organizational plan